bastienleonard/pysensors/doc/source/building.rst

 * Archlinux: install the `lm_sensors
   <https://www.archlinux.org/packages/?name=lm_sensors>`_ package.
 * Debian/Ubuntu: install the libsensors4-dev package.
+* Fedora: install the lm_sensors-devel and lm_sensors packages.

 Feel free to give me the instructions for other distributions!